 Temporary Protected Status Extended for El Salvador

-WASHINGTON—Secretary of Homeland Security Jeh Johnson has extended Temporary Protected Status (TPS) for eligible nationals of El Salvador for an additional 18 months, effective March 10, 2015, through Sept.
-9, 2016.
+WASHINGTON—Secretary of Homeland Security Jeh Johnson has extended Temporary Protected Status (TPS) for eligible nationals of El Salvador (and those without nationality who last habitually resided in El Salvador) for an additional 18 months, effective Sept.
+10, 2016, through March 9, 2018.

-Current TPS El Salvador beneficiaries seeking to extend their TPS must re-register during the 60-day re-registration period that runs from Jan.
-7, 2015, through March 9, 2015.
+Current TPS El Salvador beneficiaries who want to extend their TPS must re-register during the 60-day re-registration period that runs from July 8, 2016, through Sept.
+6, 2016.
 U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to re-register as soon as possible once the 60-day re-registration period begins.
-USCIS will not accept applications before Jan.
-7, 2015.

 To re-register, current TPS beneficiaries must submit:

-- The Form I-765 application fee or a fee-waiver request, but only if they want an EAD.
-If the re-registrant does not want an EAD, no application fee is required.
+- The Form I-765 application fee (or a fee waiver request) only if they want an EAD.
+If the re-registrant does not want an EAD, no application fee is required; and